 Catch-up or additional contributions to certain retirement plans are made possible by the 2001 Act for individuals aged 50 and over.
 These contributions are additions to the above limits, but total contributions still cannot exceed his or her earnings.
 The IRA contributions are still subject to AGI phaseout limits.
 The catch-up contribution provision does not apply to after-tax employee contributions of I.R.C. §457 plan participants in their last 3 years before retirement.
-Limits for catch-up contributions of certain retirement plans for the next 4 years are given in Table 9.
+Limits for catch-up contributions of certain retirement plans are given in Table 9.